hsmalley/velvet-chains-ttrpg/src/content/docs/adventures/echoes-of-the-neon-codex.md

   0 if coercion breaks consent protocols.
 - **Long-term**: Failures invite corporate intervention; successes earn the PCs reputations as consent architects.
+- **Tri-Engine Effect:** Consent Tokens earned during this adventure may convert 1:1 into Hope dice or remove a Fear token when used to reinforce mutual trust or emotional understanding.

 ## 🎲 Quick Tables